EizzyCode/Africa-s-Leading-Funded-Companies-A-Data-Driven-Analysis-of-Funding/README.md

 The overview page establishes the fundamental structure of Africa's funding ecosystem, revealing that $27 billion in total funding has been raised across the continent.
 The analysis shows Southern Africa as the most funded region, with Fintech emerging as the dominant sector, attracting the highest levels of investment.

-* **Regional Funding Patterns:** The geographic analysis reveals significant concentration, with Southern Africa leading at $336.79M, followed by North Africa at $259.37M, East Africa at $242.99M, West Africa at $218.36M, and Central Africa at $133.13M.
+* **Regional Funding Patterns:** The geographic analysis reveals significant concentration, with Southern Africa leading at $336.79 Million, followed by North Africa at $269.93 Million, East Africa at $262.99 Million, West Africa at $218.96 Million, and Central Africa at $133.19 Million.
 This distribution reflects established financial centers and market maturity levels across different regions.
-* **Sector Dominance Analysis:** The sector breakdown shows Fintech's clear leadership in average funding amounts, followed by Energy, Healthcare, Telecom, Transport, Agriculture, and Logistics.
-This pattern reflects Africa's focus on financial inclusion, infrastructure development, and essential services that address fundamental market needs.
+* **Sector Dominance Analysis:** The sector breakdown shows Healthcare clear leadership in average funding amounts, followed by Fintech, Ecommerce, Transport, Energy, and Agriculture.
+This pattern reflects Africa's focus on Healthcare Services, financial inclusion, infrastructure development, and essential services that address fundamental market needs.
-* **Top Company Performance:** The top funded companies analysis reveals Tabby leading with $1.5bn, followed by Aspern Pharmaceuticals, MTN-Sudan, Greenlight Planet, and Soniturf International.
+* **Top Company Performance:** The top funded companies analysis reveals Aspern Pharmaceuticals leading with $3.8bn, followed by Tabby, Zepz, MTN-Halan, Jumia, Greenlight Planet, and Soniturf International.
 This diversity across sectors demonstrates the breadth of successful African companies attracting significant investment.
-* **Company Category Distribution:** The analysis shows $524.48M in Legacy Firms, $356.86M in Emerging Companies, and $244.13M in Mature Companies, indicating a healthy mix of established players and new entrants in the funding ecosystem.
+* **Company Category Distribution:** The analysis shows $356.86M in Legacy Firms, $264.15M in Emerging Companies, and $244.28M in Mature Companies, indicating a healthy mix of established players and new entrants in the funding ecosystem.

 This page establishes that Africa's funding landscape is characterized by regional concentration, sector focus on essential services, and a diverse mix of company types attracting investment.